gojek/ziggurat/README.md

 - sentry - Whenever a :failure keyword is returned from the mapper-function or an exception is raised while executing the mapper-function, an event is sent to sentry.
 You can skip this flow by disabling it.
 - rabbit-mq-connection - The details required to make a connection to rabbitmq.
 We use rabbitmq for the retry mechanism.
 - rabbit-mq - The queues that are part of the retry mechanism
-- retry - The number of times the message should be retried and if retry flow should be enabled or not
+- retry - The number of times the message should be retried and if retry flow should be enabled or not.
+If retry is disabled, and :retry is returned from mapper function, messages will be lost.
 - jobs - The number of consumers that should be reading from the retry queues and the prefetch count of each consumer
 - http-server - Ziggurat starts an http server by default and gives apis for ping health-check and deadset management.
 This defines the port and the number of threads of the http server.
 It also controls the graceful shutdown timeout of the HTTP server.
 Default is `30000ms`
 - new-relic - If report-errors is true, whenever a :failure keyword is returned from the mapper-function or an exception is raised while executing it, an error is reported to new-relic.
 You can skip this flow by disabling it.